-Sydney 28 August 2013 Corporate governance is a foundation for creating and maintaining shareholder value.
+Corporate governance is a foundation for creating and maintaining shareholder value.
 With this intention Altium Limited, its consolidated entities (Altium) and the Altium Limited Board of Directors (Board) are committed to achieving and demonstrating the highest standards of corporate governance.

-In all material aspects, Altium's corporate governance framework is consistent with the Australian Securities Exchange (ASX) Corporate Governance Council's best practice recommendations.
+In all material aspects, Altium's corporate governance framework is consistent with the Australian Securities Exchange (ASX) Corporate Governance Principles and Recommendations 2nd Edition.
 Minor deviations occur only when a principle or recommendation is not appropriate for the group to incorporate.